Optalysys-Ltd/mysterydoors/README.md

  pnpm hardhat task:adminEndGame --config-file testnet_config.json --address-file battleships.address --key-file deployer.json
 ```

-### Admin: Request Public Decryption of ship positions after the game has ended
+### Admin: Get ship positions and decrypt them after the game has ended

 Now that a reference to the ciphertext is stored on the blockchain, ACLs have been created that control who can interact with that ciphertext.
 If you [look at the contract code](./contracts/Battleships.sol) endGame you will see that we allow public decryption of the ship positions.
 See [Zama's docs](https://docs.zama.ai/protocol/relayer-sdk-guides/fhevm-relayer/decryption/public-decryption) for more details about public decryption.
 Lets use public decryption to get the plaintext of the values stored on the blockchain.